For the tortellini:

 For the breading:

 Place the flour in a shallow bowl or pie plate.
-Put the beaten eggs into another.
-In a third bowl, toss together bread crumbs, Parmesan, parsley.
+Put the 3 beaten eggs into another.
+In a third bowl, toss together breadcrumbs, Parmesan and parsley.

 Fry the tortellini in batches in the oil until golden brown, about 2 minutes.
 Remove to a paper towel lined sheet tray to drain and season with salt and pepper while still hot.